 When Tim and I first visited Tasmania in 2014, people had one of two reactions.
 The first was, “Is that in Africa?” and the second was, “Why?
 There’s nothing to do there.”
 Now, four years later, the attitude towards Tasmania has changed dramatically!
 Australia’s island state (by the way, no, Tasmania is not in Africa) has become a hot destination for those who love hiking, wildlife and locally sourced food.
 While Tasmania has always had a lot to offer, the global travel community has only recently “discovered” the magic of this off-the-beaten path destination.
-There is so much to see and do here – a well-thought out Tasmania itinerary is a must!

 We loved Tasmania so much when we visited for a week in 2014, that we knew we would have to come back for a longer amount of time on our honeymoon trip around the world.

 Below is the road trip itinerary we followed for this second visit.
 You can definitely cover this route in a shorter amount of time, but we wanted to take it slow.
 Alternatively, if you have 3 weeks like we did but want to spend less time in each place, you can fit in a bit more, which I’ll highlight in my recommendations!